 Adrian Bouchet (Billy Ford), Eric Roberts (General Horne), Natalie Robbie (Sarah Murray), Donna Cormack Thomson (Cherise Ramon), Chris Fisher (Riley James), Margot Wood (Rene Hangaroa), Jonathan Pienaar (Captain Mato), Toshi Toda (Lieutenant Maxwell)

 Technology entrepreneur Billy Ford is exploring the Kermadec Trench off the coast of New Zealand for potential mining.
-His technicians are operating an ROV in the trench when they see a monstrous creature rise.
+His technicians are operating an ROV down in the trench when they see a monstrous creature.
 Billy, his technicians and government official Sarah Murray, an expert in geo-mythology, descend in a submersible to investigate what Sarah calls a mythic kaiju.
-The kaiju emerges up out of the trench and they are lifted to the surface on its back.
+The kaiju emerges up out of the trench and the submersible is lifted to the surface on its back.
 They then come under attack as the New Zealand Navy bombs the kaiju.
-They realise that the kaiju’s blood is made of magma and it is heading inland to the Taupo Super Volcano, something that could cause a massive eruption that would alter worldwide weather patterns.
-The only hope would be finding some means of reactivating the legendary Tenju creature that is, according to mythology, able to stop the kaiju.
+They realise that the kaiju’s blood is made of magma and that it is heading inland to the Taupo Super Volcano, something that could cause a massive eruption that would alter worldwide weather patterns.
+The only hope is finding some means of reactivating the legendary Tenju creature that is, according to mythology, able to stop the kaiju.

 I liked Monster Island far better than most films from The Asylum.
 The principal reason for this is that it has some extremely good effects.
 The effects in most Asylum films are frequently cut-price and tatty.
 That said, they have been getting better over the last few years and reach a peak here.
 Indeed, some of the monster effects could easily pass muster in a theatrical release.
 Mark Atkins – who is certainly guilty of some of the other shoddy Asylum entries (see below) – often hits the modestly epic with some of the scenes of monsters battling, of giant tentacles emerging from the ocean and the like.